killeraliens/abc-cv/README.md

 [https://killeraliens.github.io/abc-cv](https://killeraliens.github.io/abc-cv/)

 ### For Developers
-Use as a template for your own print and web CVs.
+Use as a template for your own print and responsive web CVs.

 1. To copy my template clone this repo with `git clone git@github.com:killeraliens/abc-cv.git`.
 2. Install dependencies with `npm install`.